November 11, 2014

 This recipe can also be found in my collection of lunch ideas for picky eaters.
 Each lunch idea is a version of kid-friendly meals that have a variety of foods, from whole grains to lean proteins and veggies.

-Packing Pasta Salad for Lunch
+Packing Pasta Salad for a School Lunch

 While I like serving pasta salad at room temperature for BBQ’s and grilling parties, I prefer to pack it chilled for the lunchbox.